Marcrasq/IOC-Quick-Check/privacy-policy.md

 This privacy policy may be revised from time to time.
 The extension will inform users of any big changes via update process.

 ## Contact
-If you have any privacy concerns, just open an issue on our GitHub repository.
+If you have any privacy concerns, just open an issue on my GitHub repository.

 Last updated: 2024-12-17